gchq/sleeper/docs/05-ingest.md

 ## Bulk Import

-The bulk import stack allows data to be ingested using Apache Spark.
-This can be run on either EMR or EKS.
+Bulk importing data into a Sleeper table means importing data by using Apache Spark to run a MapReduce-like job to take a batch of data then partition, sort and write it out so that the resulting files can be added into a Sleeper table.
 The advantage of bulk import over the standard ingest process described above is that it reduces the number of writes to S3.
 For example, suppose there are currently 100 leaf partitions for a table, and suppose that we have 1000 files of data to ingest.
 With the standard approach, if we create one ingest job per file and send it to the SQS queue, then there will be 100,000 writes to S3.
 (In fact, there might be more if the files contain more records than the value of sleeper.ingest.max.local.records.)
 Using the bulk import method, there will only be 100 writes to S3 (assuming that the 1000 files are all imported in the same bulk import job).

 There are several stacks that allow data to be imported using the bulk import process:

-- EmrBulkImportStack - this causes an EMR cluster to be deployed each time a job appears on the bulk import queue.
+- EmrBulkImportStack - this causes an EMR cluster to be deployed each time a job is submitted to the EMR bulk import queue.
 Each job is processed on a separate EMR cluster.
-The advantage of the cluster being used for one job and then destroyed is that there is no wasted compute if jobs come in infrequently.
+The advantage of the cluster being used for one job and then destroyed is that there is no wasted compute if jobs are submitted infrequently.
 The downside is that there is a significant delay whilst the cluster is created and bootstrapped.
 - PersistentEmrBulkImportStack - this causes an EMR cluster to be created when the Sleeper instance is deployed.
 This cluster runs continually.
 By default, it uses managed scaling so that the number of servers running scales up and down